algd/algd.github.io/_posts/2018-05-05-parallel-stream-processing.markdown

 title:  "Parallel stream processing with Akka Streams"
 date:   2018-08-05 20:36:40
 image:  "test2"
+level: Intermediate
 categories: Akka
 ---

+{% include custom/20180805/streams.html %}

 The default behavior for Akka Streams is processing sequentially every item coming  from the stream, which usually is the safest but not the most efficient way.
 It depends on the logic you are implementing but, even for simple streams, we might want to change this.

+_Note: there is a visual demo right before every execution output that illustrates how elements in the stream are being processed.
+If you want to play it this you need to have JavaScript enabled._

 In order to explain the different types of parallelism, let's create a pipeline with some actions so it's easier to think about it.
 Let's define a function that can define a task with some specific duration: